Hospital Abuse: Reardon Case

-In order to pursue his claim, Tim retained Tremont and Sheldon to represent him.
+In order to pursue his claim, Tim retained Tremont Sheldon Robinson Mahoney to represent him.
 Tremont and Sheldon has long been recognized as one of the leaders in the field of representing people who were sexually abused as children.
-Tim wanted to make sure that the lawyers that he hired to represent him were not only compassionate to him but were also respected and aggressive attorneys who would fight for Tim until the end.
+Tim wanted to make sure that the lawyers that he hired to represent him were not only compassionate to him but also respected and aggressive attorneys who would fight for Tim until the end.
 Tim hired Jason Tremont and Doug Mahoney to pursue his claim.
-Over one hundred other people filed lawsuits against the Hospital.
+Over 100 other people filed lawsuits against the Hospital.
 However, Tim's case was the first to actually go to verdict and it paved the road for the other victims of Dr. Reardon.

 The trial finished on July 8, 2011.
-After almost 2 months of hard work, and four hours of deliberation, the jury entered the court room to render its decision.
-The jury found in favor of Tim on all counts and entered a verdict in his favor in the amount of 2.75 million dollars.
-This verdict is believed to be the highest verdict in the history of the State of Connecticut against an institution for a person who had been sexually abused while a child.
+After almost two months of hard work, and four hours of deliberation, the jury entered the courtroom to render its decision.
+The jury found in favor of Tim on all counts and entered a verdict in his favor in the amount of $2.75 million.
+This verdict is believed to be the highest verdict in the history of the state of Connecticut against an institution for a person who had been sexually abused while a child.

 Related Reardon Case Links

 - State Supreme Court Upholds $2.75 million Verdict Against St. Francis Hospital

 - "Gibberish" Says Judge In St. Francis Case Insurance Dispute